Jacksonblair/boardproj/notes.md

 	Add holiday event generation
 		- Add them to database, and make option to toggle them on or off

 	Multi-date objects?

-	Find out a way to show a list of available boards in the menu bar When to show it?
-		- On board page

 		- Todays date